rustinphares/pdf2htmlEXwiki/Download.md

 Run from Docker container is the easily way to convert the pdf file to html with pdf2htmlex, which you needn't have knowledge on how to compile and install this application.

+    # Suppose you have a PDF file ~/pdf/test.pdf, simply running
     docker pull bwits/pdf2htmlex
     alias pdf2htmlEX="docker run -ti --rm -v ~/pdf:/pdf bwits/pdf2htmlex pdf2htmlEX"
     pdf2htmlEX -h